Coronavirus Updates and Resources

 - Have all committee members’ phone numbers on hand in case anyone has trouble with their Zoom connection; they can join via speakerphone.

-- Have a private Zoom meeting ready for the committee to join for their deliberations immediately after a thesis or dissertation defense.
+- For committee deliberations, either enable the breakout rooms feature and assign the committee to a breakout room, or have a separate Zoom meeting ready for the committee to join for their deliberations immediately after a thesis or dissertation defense.

 - For general exam orals, use the place attendee on hold feature during committee deliberations.

 - Do a test run to make sure everything is set up correctly.
 Have the student practice screen sharing.

 More information about Zoom, including how to request support, is available here.

 Yes.
 Faculty have been asked by the Office of the Provost to work with students who need to return to their home countries to facilitate remote completion of their coursework.
 If you have plans or are making plans to return home, please contact your ISS advisor.
 If you live on campus, please also contact Luis Salvatierra.
 If you are a graduate assistant, please see important information in the next question and contact Robyn Rojas.